clminter/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/81878169/120136472-d607f400-c197-11eb-8bcf-abb48409c5e2.png)
 ##### * Prior to Discovery of Tampering
 ![image](https://user-images.githubusercontent.com/81878169/120136646-431b8980-c198-11eb-9da0-cf12986b40d6.png)
-##### The removal of data from Thomas High School 9th grade proved to be insignificant to the performace of the district.
+##### The removal of data from Thomas High School 9th grade proved to be insignificant to the performance of the district.
 #### Affect on the School Summary
 ##### * Post Evidence Adjustment
 ![image](https://user-images.githubusercontent.com/81878169/120137071-25025900-c199-11eb-9464-f8c663377a87.png)